BJTerry/mailchimp/tutorial.markdown

 The world is full of RESTful JSON APIs that are of interest to developers.
 While you can often use them in an ad hoc manner if you only need a few features for your Haskell application, sometimes you will be using so much of the API that a complete Haskell interface becomes useful.
 This tutorial will help you build packages to interface with RESTful JSON APIs.
 For the sake of the tutorial will implement an interface for the Mailchimp API, which allows developers to manage e-mail marketing mailing lists.
-By the end of the tutorial you should be well-prepared to go out and create your own packages.
-This tutorial assumes a moderate understanding of Haskell.
+By the end of the tutorial you should be well-prepared to create your own packages.
+This tutorial assumes an intermediate understanding of Haskell.

 # Create Your Package